Janakrish1/e-Province/README.md

-Citizens in every district face the difficulty in issue of government certificates like birth/death certificate, income and caste certificates, old age and widow pension, etc. This can be done with e-Province.
+Citizens in every district face the difficulty in issue of government certificates like birth/death certificate, income and caste certificates, old age and widow pension, etc. This difficulty can be overcomed with e-Province.
 This project is to make the government services available to the citizens in a convenient, efficient and transparent manner, by enabling it simple by reliable access over the internet.
 The main objective of this project is to bring the public services closer to the